roba-di-gp/fractals/README.md

 # julia_explorer

-The program renders the Julia set for a chosen polynomial map through an escape time algorithm.
+The program renders the filled-in Julia set for a chosen polynomial map through an escape time algorithm.
 Click on a point *(x,y)* to render his neighborhood of width *2rx* and height *2ry*.

 # burning_ship_explorer